Byont-Ventures/hackathon/Backend-Challenges.md

 `forge create --rpc-url <alchemy_api_key> --private-key <wallet_private_key> smart-contracts/src/Challenge_12.sol:Challenge12 --constructor-args "NFT Example" "NFTEX" 100 --etherscan-api-key <etherscan_api_key> --verify`

+**Note:** Make sure you have enough test ETH in your wallet!
+0.1 should be enough, but just to be on the safe side we recommend about 0.3 test ETH.
+Smart contract deployment can be expensive sometimes => [Bored Ape Yacht Club contract deployment](https://etherscan.io/tx/0x22199329b0aa1aa68902a78e3b32ca327c872fab166c7a2838273de6ad383eba).

+For a reminder on how to get test ETH, please refer to [this section in the preparation guide(./Workshop-Preparation.md#3-get-some-test-eth).

 Below are the steps to acquire the necessary API keys:

 1. Head over to [Etherscan](https://etherscan.io/register) and create an account.